jawaharlau/crmsci_library/README.md

 # crmsci_library
-CRMsci Shape Library is to be used with draw.io/diagrams.net
+CRMsci shape library is to be used with draw.io/diagrams.net

 To load the library open the application, go to File->Open Library and browse to the crmscilibrary.xml file you download from this repository.
 You should be able to see the diagram on the left panel where you can search for properties and classes.